sthirugn/jira-mcp-server/README.md

 # Jira MCP Server

-A powerful Model Context Protocol (MCP) server that provides seamless integration between AI assistants and Jira, enabling natural language interaction with your Jira projects, issues, and workflows.
+A clean and focused Model Context Protocol (MCP) server that provides seamless integration between AI assistants and Jira, enabling natural language interaction with your Jira projects, issues, and workflows.

 ## 🎯 Features